Antiguan racer: Distribution and habitat

 The Antiguan racer originally inhabited Antigua and Barbuda and probably all of the islands on the Antigua Bank.
 By 1995, the species was found only on Great Bird Island, a small island 2.5 km off of the northeast coast of Antigua.
 The island is extremely small at only 8.4 hectares.
-It prefers to live in shady woodlands with dense undergrowth, although it is also found on sandy beaches and rocky outcrops.
+The Antiguan racer prefers to live in shady woodlands with dense undergrowth, although it is also found on sandy beaches and rocky outcrops.

 Ecology and behavior

 The Antiguan racer is harmless to humans and has a gentle temperament.
 It is diurnal, being active from dawn to dusk.
 At night, it rests in a hidden shelter.
 The Antiguan racer appears to have poor resistance to common snake mites, which are not naturally found in Antigua, which has ended some attempts at captive breeding.

 The racer primarily eats a diet of lizards, including the local Antiguan ground lizard.
 While the species sometimes hunts for its food, it is typically an ambush predator, waiting for prey with most of its body buried beneath leaves.